 Children have also the right to seek asylum even when a representative or guardian is not present to do it on their behalf.

-While the examination of your application is pending you have the right to withdraw the application.
-You must submit your decision to withdraw your claim in writing.
-Following the withdrawal of your application, you will cease to be considered an asylum-seeker.
-UNHCR will inform the Refugee Unit and you will have to leave Trinidad and Tobago if you do not hold a residence permit.
+You have the right to withdraw your asylum claim at any point while your application is pending.
+You must submit your decision to withdraw your claim in writing to [email protected] and you will be scheduled for an appointment to close your case.
+Following the withdrawal of your application, you will cease to be considered an asylum-seeker and your asylum case will be closed.
+UNHCR will inform the Immigration Division and you will be subject to national Immigration laws.

 Applying for Dependents